lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 {{sec-trust-models-ace-prof}} discusses the case where two EDHOC peer use the ACE framework {{RFC9200}} and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

-In particular, {{sec-trust-models-ace-prof}} considers a PEER_C that, when running EDHOC with PEER_RS, uses a dedicated EDHOC EAD item for uploading at PEER_RS an ACE Access Token, which in turn includes its own public authentication credential AUTH_CRED_C.
+In particular, {{sec-trust-models-ace-prof}} considers a PEER_C that, when running EDHOC with PEER_RS, uses a dedicated EDHOC EAD item for uploading at PEER_RS an ACE access token, which in turn includes its own public authentication credential AUTH_CRED_C.

 Also as noted in {{sec-trust-models-ace-prof}}, this practically builds on PEER_RS supporting the trust policy "LEARNING" (see {{sec-trust-models}}), at least for its EDHOC resource used for exchanging the EDHOC messages of the EDHOC session in question.

 * Editor's note: TODO

   PEER_RS might have reasons to enforce the trust policy "NO_LEARNING" anyway.
-In that case, unless PEER_RS already stores AUTH_CRED_C, the upload of the Access Token by means of the EAD item has to fail, and consequently the EDHOC session is aborted.
+In that case, unless PEER_RS already stores AUTH_CRED_C, the upload of the access token by means of the EAD item has to fail, and consequently the EDHOC session is aborted.

   Explain how the SPO can practically ensure that to be the outcome.